lippertr/bird-call-classifier/README.md

 Final model was a CNN implemented with Keras arrived at after testing various  architectures and activation layers.
 The final activation leading to best results was PReLU.

 I have since redone the model, simplified and runs much faster.
 I included regularization.
-This seems to have helped the model a from overfitting.
-Total number of epochs was also reduced since it trains faster.
+This helped the model from overfitting resulting in better validation accuracy.
+Total number of epochs was also reduced since model trains faster.

 The overall keras CNN model summary is as follows: